Explore UAB

 3 hours

 The introduction of next-generation sequencing (NGS) technologies and the various new genomics applications.
-Basic analysis begins with NGS data representations using FASTQ, BAM, and VCF files.
-Major NGS applications in the characterization of DNA, RNA, methylation, ChIP, and chromatin structure analysis will be described.
-Topics will cover alignment, whole genome de novo assembly, variant detection, third generation sequencing technologies, functional genomics, metagenomics, single cell genomics, genetic diseases and cancer genomics.
+The basic analysis begins with NGS data representations using FASTQ, BAM, and VCF files.
+Major NGS applications characterizing DNA, RNA, methylation, ChIP, and chromatin structure analysis will be described.
+Topics will cover alignment, whole genome de novo assembly, variant detection, third-generation sequencing technologies, functional genomics, metagenomics, single-cell genomics, genetic diseases, and cancer genomics.
 NGS workflows and translational applications in disease biology and genome medicine will also be emphasized.

 Prerequisites: